franzinc/aserve/doc/aserve.md

   - **`compress`** - if true then the server will send the body gzip compressed if the client can accept it and the entity being returned is enabled for compression.
+  - **`max-content-length`** - The server will refuse to read a body with a declared Content-Length more than this amount.
+The default is nil meaning there is no limit.
+This limit only applies when **`get-request-body`** is called.
+If the request body is read incrementally then there is no limit.
   - **`ssl-key`**, **`ssl-password`**, **`ca-file`**, **`ca-directory`**, **`verify`** and **`max-depth`** - these values are passed to **`make-ssl-server-stream`** (documented with the ACL documentation) should the